-A programmatic Biological Opinion (BO) was also prepared by the U.S. Fish and Wildlife Service in 2005 for all coastal projects in New Jersey within the jurisdiction of the Philadelphia District (USFWS, 2005).
+A programmatic Biological Opinion (BO) was also prepared by the U.S. Fish and Wildlife Service in 2005 for all coastal beach projects in New Jersey within the jurisdiction of the Philadelphia District (USFWS, 2005).
 The BO evaluates potential impacts to piping plovers and seabeach amaranth associated with dredging, beach nourishment or ecosystem restoration activities along the coast of New Jersey.
-The Terms and Conditions and Reasonable and Prudent Measures outlined in the BO require seasonal restrictions, bird monitors, and buffer zones at beach placement sites.
-Although no placement activities will occur at Little Egg Inlet's shorelines, the District will continue coordination with the USFWS Galloway Field Office and the Edwin B. Forsythe NWR in order to be in full compliance with the Endangered Species Act.
-Pursuant to Section 7 consultation of the Endangered Species Act of 1973 (87 Stat.
-884, as amended; 16 U.S.C.
-1531 et seq.)
-Tier II consultations are required prior to any sand placement activities.
-The USACE will provide a determination to the USFWS on whether the proposed project will affect federally threatened and endangered species prior to scheduled dredging events.
+The Terms and Conditions and Reasonable and Prudent Measures outlined in the BO recommend seasonal restrictions, bird monitors, and buffer zones at beach placement sites.
+Although no placement activities will occur at Little Egg Inlet's shorelines, the District will continue coordination with the USFWS Galloway Field Office and the Edwin B. Forsythe NWR in order to be in full compliance with the ESA for dredging at the Little Egg Inlet borrow area.